NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 ## Installation

-Go to the [HSL for IPOPT](http://www.hsl.rl.ac.uk/IPOPT/) site and follow the instructions to request the source code for all the available solvers.
+Go to the [HSL for IPOPT](http://www.hsl.rl.ac.uk/ipopt/) site and follow the instructions to request the source code for all the available solvers.
 Note that the solver MA27 is free to obtain, but MA27 is a serial solver.
 Other solvers will require a license.
 Please request a license that applies to your use case.

 ### HPC

 The default version of IPOPT distributed with `Ipopt.jl` on Linux links to the OpenBLAS library.
 This causes issues when linking the HSL library to the MKL libraries.
-For this reason, to use HSL linear solvers with IPOPT on Eagle, either we must compile IPOPT from scratch or compile HSL with OpenBLAS instead of MKL.
+For this reason, to use HSL linear solvers with IPOPT on the cluster, either we must compile IPOPT from scratch or compile HSL with OpenBLAS instead of MKL.
 For performance reasons, we have elected to compile IPOPT from scratch so that we can use the MKL libraries.

-The following provides detailed instructions for compiling IPOPT with HSL and Mumps on Eagle.
+The following provides detailed instructions for compiling IPOPT with HSL and Mumps on the HPC.

 #### Pre-requisites